Last Updated on April 13, 2026 by James Hartley

 Scenario 2: Melbourne Software Consultancy, 6 Employees, International Clients

 Profile: Software consulting, invoicing in AUD + USD + SGD.
 Monthly payroll, salaried (no Award complexity).
 Professional services — no inventory, no TPAR.
-Needs: Multi-currency invoicing, bank feeds, GST/BAS, clean financials for potential investment round.
+Needs: Multi-currency invoicing, bank feeds, GST/BAS.

 Scenario 3: Brisbane E-Commerce, 3 Employees, Shopify + Amazon AU